 - Develop co-operative skills by working together, sharing ideas and resources

 - Develop a passion for Science and want to add to the new scientific discoveries being made everyday

-To find out how children's knowledge of Science progresses click here.
+To find out how children's learning progresses in Science, click here.